 This information is designed to help you give your child informed guidance about the scholarship application process at Curtin.

-The website’s advanced search function on the scholarships website which allows you to search for scholarships that are applicable for your child.
+There is also an advanced search function on the scholarships website which allows you to search for scholarships that are applicable for your child.

 To receive regular updates on the scholarships that match your selected criteria, sign up for the scholarships email alert.
 You will receive a notification when the relevant scholarships are open for application with a link to the web page and application form.

-Most scholarships close on 15 November 2019, with the exception of the John Curtin Scholarship Program Scholarships which close 18 September 2019.
+The majority of scholarships close on 13 November 2020, with the exception of the John Curtin Scholarship Program Scholarships which close 23 September 2020.

 Note: The Curtin Excellence Scholarship is based on eligibility only and does not require an application.

 John Curtin Scholarship Program outcomes are sent early (for students who have not applied for the school of Medicine) in December 2020.

 All successful and unsuccessful applicants will be notified of the outcome of their application via the email they have provided through TISC.